-last night was the show at phog. really — if you look it up in the book of nights, that’s the definition/explanation for “last night”.
+Last night was the show at Phog.
+Really.
+If you look it up in the Book of Nights, “the show at Phog” is the definition/explanation for “last night”.

-it was the first time i’d played live in any capacity in well over three years. crazy, man. i think i was more nervous during the sound check when only a handful of people were there than i was during the actual performance, though the nerves were there in full force during the first song i played on. i fucked up pretty horribly right at the beginning of the first verse. my hands knew what they were supposed to do but somehow ended up in the wrong place. it wasn’t one of my finer moments.
+It was the first time I’d played live in any capacity in well over three years.
+Crazy, man.
+I think I was more nervous during the sound check when only a handful of people were there than I was during the actual performance, though the nerves were there in full force during the first song I played on.
+I fucked up pretty horribly right at the beginning of the first verse.
+My hands knew what they were supposed to do but somehow ended up in the wrong place anyway.
+It wasn’t one of my finer moments.

-all things considered, i think it went pretty well. adam sounded good, anyway. i’d never done anything like that before — playing someone else’s songs live and singing harmony with them. i think my harmonies were a little dodgy, particularly on the last song where i sang a bit that i’d never actually rehearsed just for the hell of it.
+All things considered, I think it went pretty well.
+Adam sounded good, anyway.
+I’d never done anything like that before — playing someone else’s songs live and singing harmony with them.
+I think my harmonies were a little dodgy, particularly on the last song where I sang a bit I’d never actually rehearsed just for the hell of it.

-because the keyboard amp was about four feet away from my right ear, whenever i would play with any amount of force it sounded to me like i was drowning everything else out, so i ended up playing with more restraint than i might have during some passages. but apparently everything sounded pretty balanced out in the audience, which is the important thing.
+The main thing that threw me off was that we weren’t coming out of the same speakers, so the sound onstage was difficult to gauge.
+Adam was coming out of the house PA system.
+My keyboard was coming out of a separate amp the keyboardist in another band was kind enough to let us use.
+Because the keyboard amp was about four feet away from my right ear, whenever I would play with any amount of force it sounded to me like I was drowning everything else out, so I ended up playing with more restraint than I might have during some passages.
+But apparently everything sounded pretty balanced out in the audience, which is the important thing.

-next thursday should be better, on-stage-sound-wise and piano/harmony-wise, or so one would hope. i think it also helps that we got the first show out of the way and i didn’t bomb as badly as i could have. i don’t think i’ll be as nervous when the next one rolls around. or at least i hope that’ll be the case.
+Next Thursday should be better, onstage-sound-wise and piano/harmony-wise.
+I think it also helps that we got the first show out of the way and I didn’t bomb as badly as I could have.
+I don’t think I’ll be as nervous when the next one rolls around.

-actually, that didn’t happen at all. but i did see a dog unlike any i’d ever seen before, and i saw the great ron leary for the first time in quite a while. that guy has what have to be the most impressive sideburns in the history of facial hair. also, when one of the guys in one of the other bands was repeatedly saying “check” into his microphone, i found myself tempted to say, “i’m czech. throw down some czech! show what you know!”
+Actually, that didn’t happen at all.
+But I did see a dog unlike any I’d ever seen before.
+And I saw the great Ron Leary for the first time in quite a while.
+That guy must have the most impressive sideburns in the history of sideburns.
+Also, when one of the guys in one of the other bands was repeatedly saying “check” into his microphone I found myself tempted to say, “I’m Czech.
+Throw down some Czech!
+Show what you know!”

-i went on to have several dreams full of captivating music that i sadly can’t remember anymore. i mean, i can remember pretty much every detail (the instruments that were played, the treatments, the tone) except for the actual melodies. it’s always frustrating when that happens. especially when one of the songs is tied into nick nolte just being released from prison and looking a little like a beached goldfish, and another is a spontaneous a cappella moment in a restaurant that serves all-day breakfast.
+I went on to have several dreams full of captivating music that I sadly can’t remember anymore.
+I mean, I can remember pretty much every detail — the instruments that were played, the treatments, the tone — except for the actual melodies.
+It’s always frustrating when that happens.
+Especially when one of the songs is tied in with Nick Nolte just being released from prison and looking a little like a beached goldfish, and another is a spontaneous a cappella moment in a restaurant that serves all-day breakfast.